-When a waste manager designs a treatment process, he or she is establishing the sequence of chemical and physical operations needed to produce the desired effect.
-The design also include instructions for; operating conditions of the equipment and quantities and flowrates or throughput rates.
+When a waste engineer designs a treatment process, he or she is establishing the sequence of chemical and physical operations needed to produce the desired effect.
+The design also includes instructions for operating conditions of the equipment and quantities and flowrates or throughput rates.
 For instance, temperature; electrical loads, target pH, residence time of materials in vessels are all written down as instructions to guide the construction and operation of the treatment process.

 Accurate data can help you improve and optimize your treatment process, and it can be invaluable in helping you come up with new processes or additions to your existing process.